srobo/runbook/docs/infrastructure/sending-emails.md

 1. Write your email, in [markdown](https://guides.github.com/features/mastering-markdown/)
 2. Fork the relevant repository, and open a pull request with your changes.
 The file should be named based on the expected send date, in a directory corresponding to the competition cycle year.
 3. Request the PR be reviewed.
 Either by using the 'Reviewers' functionality in GitHub, or by sending a message in Slack.
-4. Confirm there aren't any other emails planning to be sent soon
+4. Confirm there aren't any other emails planning to be sent soon.
+If there are consider merging the emails
 5. Once the PR is approved, request it be sent.
 Currently, this is a manual process.
 Once sent, merge the PR.

 You will need some front-matter at the top of your markdown file to add some extra information, such as: